Developer: Dontnod Entertainment

 Remember Me is a Cyberpunk third-person action game that features a lot of melee moves and gives you the ability to churn out combos.

-It’s being made by Dontnod Entertainment and will be published by Capcom.
+Remember Me was developed by Dontnod Entertainment and published by Capcom.
 The game was announced at Gamescom in August, 2012.

 The game was in development for the PS3, but the developers split with Sony in 2011.
 Dontnod co-founder Jean-Maxime Moris revealed why they went with Capcom.